zalando/postgres-operator/docs/reference/cluster_manifest.md

 explanation of `ttl` and `loop_wait` parameters.

 * **initdb**
   a map of key-value pairs describing initdb parameters.
-For `data-checksum`, `debug`, `no-locale`, `noclean`, `nosync` and `sync-only` parameters use `true` as the value if you want to set them.
+For `data-checksums`, `debug`, `no-locale`, `noclean`, `nosync` and `sync-only` parameters use `true` as the value if you want to set them.
 Changes to this option do not affect the already initialized clusters.
 Optional.